 - In the case of a person under the age of 16 years (including an apprentice) at least 12 working days.

-The holiday may be deferred by agreement between the employer and the employee, provided that the holiday-earning period shall not be increased beyond 24 months’ continuous service and the employee must take the annual leave within the 24 months period time frame.
+The holiday may be postponed by agreement between the employer and the employee, however, that the holiday-earning period shall not extend beyond 24 months’ continuous service and the employee must take the annual leave within the 24 months period time frame.

 Calculation of Pay